 To withdraw from the University of Colorado Denver, students must drop all courses for the semester.
 Prior to census (see current academic calendar for census date), students must use the web registration system to drop courses.
 Courses dropped during this period are not recorded on the student’s permanent record.

-After the census date (see current academic calendar for census date), through the 10th week (fourth week for summer) students must submit a withdrawal form with the approval of the dean and the Office of Financial Aid (if receiving aid).
+After the census date (see current academic calendar for census date), through the 10th week (fourth week for summer) students may withdraw from their courses using the UCDAccess Portal.
 Courses dropped during this period will be recorded on the student’s permanent record with a grade of W.

 Students seeking to withdraw after the 10th week (fourth week for summer) must petition the associate dean of their school or college.
 A student who stops attending classes without officially withdrawing from the university will receive grades of F for all course work during that term.